 An inevitable miscarriage occurs when the symptoms of pregnancy loss, including bleeding, cervical dilation, cramping, and abdominal pain are present, but the products of conception are still intact in the uterus.
 While the pregnancy has ended, the products of conception have yet to vacate the uterine cavity.
-Miscarriage refers to the natural death of fetus that occurs prior to 20 weeks gestation.
+Miscarriage refers to the natural death of a fetus that occurs prior to 20 weeks gestation.

-An inevitable miscarriage may be a progression from a threatened miscarriage, when signs of loss are just beginning.
+An inevitable miscarriage may be a progression from a threatened miscarriage when signs of loss are just beginning.
 Once tissue begins to expel, it is called an incomplete miscarriage, and eventually a complete miscarriage.
 Read more about treating an inevitable miscarriage.

 An inevitable miscarriage is also referred to as inevitable abortion.

 FertilitySmarts explains Inevitable Miscarriage

 Up to a quarter of all pregnancies end in miscarriage, the majority in the first 8 weeks of pregnancy.
 There are a variety of causes for why miscarriages occur.
 These may include: